Madison, WI Header

 Title

-Accepting a Unites States Conference of Mayors Police Reform and Equitable Justice Grant Program award of $100,000 for the Police Department’s Madison Area Addiction Recovery Initiative (MAARI); and amending the 2024 Police budget to use the funds for purposes of the program.
+Accepting a United States Conference of Mayors Police Reform and Equitable Justice Grant Program award of $100,000 for the Police Department’s Madison Area Addiction Recovery Initiative (MAARI); and amending the 2024 Police budget to use the funds for purposes of the program.

 Body